-- (1) Upon request of a resident parking permit holder and submission of the appropriate fee, the City Clerk's Office shall issue to the applicant guest parking permits valid for one calendar day for use by a bona fide guest of the applicant or by a person doing business with the applicant. - (2) Guest parking permits will be priced as follows: - (a) Five dollars (\$5.00) for fifteen (15) - (b) Ten dollars (\$10.00) for thirty (30)
+- (1) Upon request of a resident parking permit holder and submission of the appropriate fee, the City Clerk's Office shall issue to the applicant guest parking permits valid for one calendar day for use by a bona fide guest of the applicant or by a person doing business with the applicant. - (2) The first ten (10) guest parking permits issued to a resident parking permit holder in any calendar year will be provided free-of-charge, with subsequent quantities of guest parking permits priced as follows: - (a) Five dollars (\$5.00) for fifteen (15)

-- (c) Fifteen dollars (\$15.00) for forty-five (45) - (3) Guest parking permits not used during the calendar year shall not be valid during the next calendar year and the fee paid for such unused permits shall not be refundable. - (4) The City Clerk's Office shall have the right to limit the number of guest parking permits issued to a household at any single purchase, or in any period of time during the calendar year, or in total during any calendar year.
+- (b) Ten dollars (\$10.00) for thirty (30) - (c) Fifteen dollars (\$15.00) for forty-five (45) - (3) Guest parking permits not used during the calendar year shall not be valid during the next calendar year and the fee paid for such unused permits shall not be refundable. - (4) The City Clerk's Office shall have the right to limit the number of guest parking permits issued to a household at any single purchase, or in any period of time during the calendar year, or in total during any calendar year.